YuankaiTao-super/Text-Analysis-and-Bert-Fine-tuning-on-10k-files/README.md

-24Fall 423 Course Final Project
+# 24Fall-423 Course Final Project
+@ March/22/2025, coded by Zheyu Zhen, Xinping Qu, Shuyu Zhang and Yuankai Tao

-This repository contains the code for the final project of the 24Fall 423 course.
+## This repository contains the code for the final project of the 24Fall 423 course.
 It includes the following components:

-Main Code: The core code for processing and analyzing the data.
+Main Code: The core code for processing and analyzing the data, also includes the code might engaged in the future work(bert training part)

-Raw Text Files: The original text data used in the project.
+Raw Text Files: The original pdf data used in the project.

-Processed String Files: The text data after pre-processing and cleaning.
+Processed String Files: The .json file including text data after pre-processing and cleaning.

 Graphs: Visual representations and analyses of the data.